katharostech/skipngo/README.md

 ## License

-Bevy Retro LDtk is licensed under the [Katharos License][k_license] which places certain restrictions on what you are allowed to use it for.
-Please read and understand the terms before using Bevy LDtk for your project.
+Skip'n Go is licensed under the [Katharos License][k_license] which places certain restrictions on what you are allowed to use it for.
+Please read and understand the terms before using Skip'n Go for your project.

 [k_license]: https://github.com/katharostech/katharos-license